 The life cycle of Angiosperms

-- The stamen consisting of a slender filament bearing an anther on the tip.
+- The stamen consists of a slender filament bearing an anther on the tip.

-- Under the anther, the Pollen mother cell undergoes meiosis producing microspore.
+- Under the anther, the Pollen mother cell undergoes meiosis producing microspores.

 - Microspores mature into pollen grains.